North Charleston High School senior Candace Cromwell, who relies on the bus to get to a part-time job, wishes it ran later at night on Remount Road.

 On Wednesday, Willingham signed a petition calling for “functional transit” for Charleston County that would include restoration of late-night service and preservation of current service levels.

-Charleston mass transit activists William Hamilton and Dave Crossley handed out leaflets at the Cosgrove and Rivers avenue bus stop that, among other things, called for the public to contact Elliott Summey, chairman of the Charleston Area Regional Transportation Authority board, and attend upcoming CARTA meetings to protest possible transit cuts.
+Charleston mass transit activists William Hamilton and Dave Crossley passed out leaflets at the Cosgrove and Rivers avenues bus stop that, among other things, called for the public to contact Charleston Area Regional Transportation Authority board Chairman Elliott Summey and attend upcoming CARTA meetings to protest possible transit cuts.

 The protesters were drawing attention to CARTA’s new five-year strategic plan because they said it includes the possibility of a 5 percent service cut.

 Read more in tomorrow’s editions of The Post and Courier.